 While prairie is very rare in Missouri today, there is still much to learn about this complex ecosystem.
 A key aspect of MPF’s mission is prairie education, including support of prairie research.

-MPF has provided numerous small grants to researchers studying prairies, glades, and other native grasslands.
+To this end, MPF raises funds to pay for annual species’ surveys on its prairies, and also provides numerous small grants to researchers studying prairies, glades, and other native grasslands.
 In 2008, for example, MPF provided a small grant to Nicole Miller, then a Ph.D. candidate at Washington University, to assist with her work studying plant-pollinator interactions on Missouri prairies and glades.

-MPF’s annual Prairie BioBlitz also results in data collection and biological discoveries.
-For example, at the Penn-Sylvania Prairie BioBliz in 2010, 242 species of plants and animals were documented in less than 24 hours, including 133 plant species confirmed from a 1999 list plus 30 newly documented plants.
-At the Golden Prairie BioBlitz in 2011, Arkansas darters—a candidate for federal listing—were discovered in a small spring-fed prairie stream.
+MPF’s prairie events open to the public also result in data collection and biological discoveries.
+For example, at MPF’s Penn-Sylvania Prairie BioBliz in 2010, 242 species of plants and animals were documented in fewer than 24 hours, including 133 plant species confirmed from a 1999 list plus 30 newly documented plants.
+At MPF’s Golden Prairie BioBlitz in 2011, Arkansas darters—an uncommon headwater fish—were discovered in a small spring-fed prairie stream.